 The Food and Agriculture Clinic equips students with practical skills to be sustainable food and agriculture advocates and entrepreneurs.
 Student-clinicians work with VLS faculty and local, regional and national partners to develop and disseminate legal resources that provide support and solutions for legal, business and policy initiatives of new food movement stakeholders, including farmers, food producers, food entrepreneurs, consumers, health care professionals, legislators and advocates.

-national survey of state Farm to School related legislation.
-The survey will help legislators, school administrators, and farm to school advocates understand how to create and support robust farm to school programs through state legislation.
+- Farm to School Guide.
+Supported by a grant from Newman's Own, we collaborated with the Washington, D.C.-based National Farm to School Network to develop a guide meant to help legislators, school administrators, and farm to school advocates understand how to use state legislation to create and support robust farm to school programs.
 This project promotes local and regional food and agriculture systems, food security, and the public health.

-For more information, or to apply to be a student clinician, please contact clinic supervisor Jamie Renner at
+For more information, please contact Clinic Director Jamie Renner at firstname.lastname@example.org.